 Kula, from the Class of 2019 shared her 2nd-year activity experiences during the COVID-19 and her decision to change her activity from the Exchange program to the Internship program.

 Kulasara Mahanama Siriwardena (Kula)

 She majored in Information System Engineering with a Bachelor of Engineering.
-Before entering ICS, she experienced project coordinator and a software engineer with a demonstrated history of working in the industrial automation industry at the global corporation, Yokogawa Electric Corporation.
+Before entering ICS, she was a project coordinator and a software engineer with a demonstrated history of working in the industrial automation industry at Yokogawa Electric Corporation.
 She currently works at AI Ethics Promotion Office at Sony Group Corporation.
 Fluent in both Japanese and English.

 Hitotsubashi ICS MBA 2-year program covers business theories in its first year and allows students to experience their applications in the second year.
 I personally believe that the second-year activities provide the greatest opportunities to add value to oneself.
 It is a huge opportunity that a normal part-time MBA student or a full-time employee would not be able to gain.

 When I joined ICS, I did not have a precise idea what I wanted to do with my post-MBA life.
 With time, while my perspective on the business world widened in the first year of the program, I wanted to change career in terms of my job function, the field and location, while keeping the industry the same.
 As for my 2nd year activities, I focused on activities that would benefit such career change and I decided to take part in an exchange program and some internships as my second-year activities.